Plan II Family Day, 2011

 Plan II/KIPP Partnership, presented by Grant Thomas

-Grant Thomas is a career educator whose major focus for the past 29 years has been on systematic strategies for youth empowerment and service.
-He started the original PAL (Peer Assistance and Leadership) Program in Austin ISD in 1980, and guided its growth into a national model peer-mentoring program that has been implemented by hundreds of school districts throughout Texas and the nation.
-In 1994 he established YouthLaunch, an Austin-based youth empowerment nonprofit, and served as its Executive Director for nine years.
-A former board member of the National Association of Peer Programs, he currently serves on the boards of both YouthLaunch and KIPP Austin.
+Presented by Grant Thomas, who is a career educator whose major focus for the past 29 years has been on systematic strategies for youth empowerment and service.
+He currently serves on the boards of YouthLaunch and KIPP Austin.
 His educational background includes a B.A. from Princeton, magna cum laude (1967); an Ed.
 M. from Harvard (1974); and four years of graduate study in educational psychology at UT (1976-80).

 Praxis, presented by Dr. Michael Stoff, Director Plan II Honors, Distinguished Associate Professor of History

-The Praxis initiative has been designed and driven by Plan II students whose goal is the development of a multifaceted, model program for civic engagement and service at Plan II.
+e Praxis Initiative has been designed and driven by Plan II students whose goal is the development of a multifaceted, model program for civic engagement and service at Plan II.
 The Praxis curriculum aims to give students the tools and resources necessary to explore social problems—from education and health care to urban planning and transportation.
-Through the program, the Praxis student will have the opportunity to examine a social issue in depth, with the hope that he or she will someday engineer social change by turning today's problems into tomorrow's solutions.

-Dr. Stoff is a University Distinguished Teaching Professor and Associate Professor in the Department of History.
+Presented by Michael Stoff, who is director of Plan II Honors and a University Distinguished Teaching Professor and Associate Professor in the Department of History.
 He received his doctorate from Yale University and serves as co-editor of the Oxford New Narratives in American History.
-Since 1998, Dr. Stoff has been involved with the Normandy Scholars program in which students study the Second World War in class and in Europe.

 For hotel reservations at the AT&T Executive Education and Conference Center